-The ways in which consumers research and buy products are changing, and that means the methods a business uses to promote itself and its products also needs to shift in-line.
+The ways in which consumers research and buy products are changing, and that means the methods a business uses to promote itself both on Offline and Online Marketing its products also need to shift in-line.

 This has made the choice between offline or online marketing more complex – which is more worthy of your marketing spend?